FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 20th November 2015.md

 Budget for Division F – Recreation & Amenity; and Division G/H – Agriculture,

-Education, Health and Welfare, and Corporate Services.--- **26**
+Education, Health and Welfare, and Corporate Services.
+---
+**26**

 In relation to a query on the central management charge for Appendix 1 where the